-- price and volume fluctuations in the overall stock market from time to time; - significant volatility in the market prices and trading volumes of financial services company stocks; - · actual or anticipated changes in our results of operations or fluctuations in our operating results; - actual or anticipated changes in the expectations of investors or the recommendations of any securities analysts who follow our Class A common stock; - · actual or anticipated developments in our business or our competitors' businesses or the competitive landscape generally; - the public's reaction to our press releases, other public announcements and filings with the SEC; - litigation and investigations or proceedings involving us, our industry or both or investigations by regulators into our operations or those of our competitors; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business;
+· price and volume fluctuations in the overall stock market from time to time;

-- changes in accounting standards, policies, guidelines, interpretations or principles; - general economic conditions; and - sales of shares of our Class A common stock by us or our stockholders.
+- significant volatility in the market prices and trading volumes of financial services company stocks; - · actual or anticipated changes in our results of operations or fluctuations in our operating results; - actual or anticipated changes in the expectations of investors or the recommendations of any securities analysts who follow our Class A common stock; - actual or anticipated developments in our business or our competitors' businesses or the competitive landscape generally; - the public's reaction to our press releases, other public announcements and filings with the SEC; - litigation and investigations or proceedings involving us, our industry or both or investigations by regulators into our operations or those of our competitors; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - changes in accounting standards, policies, guidelines, interpretations or principles; - · general economic conditions; - · changes to the indices in which our Class A common stock is included; and - sales of shares of our Class A common stock by us or our stockholders.

 In the past, many companies that have experienced volatility in the market price of their stock have become subject to securities class action litigation.
-For example, following a recent period of volatility in the trading price of our Class A common stock, an alleged class action was filed on July 27, 2012 against us and two of our officers.
 We may be the target of this type of litigation in the future.
 Securities litigation against us could result in substantial costs and divert our management's attention from other business concerns, which could seriously harm our business.